Frida Kahlo – Feminist icon

 Boy, did you pack a lot of living into your 47 years.

-Despite contracting Polio as a child and being crippled in a near fatal bus accident while only 18 years old you didn’t sit back and cry about the unfairness of life.
-Instead you chose to take your pain and forge it into wild and beautiful art all of your own.
+Despite contracting Polio as a child and being crippled in a near fatal bus accident you forged your pain into wild and beautiful art all of your own.

 In a dangerous era of political turbulence you nailed your colours to the mast and threw yourself into trying to change the world.